Building for the Future

 Sport & Learning Precinct

-Plans are currently with Hornsby Council for our Sports and Learning precinct development on the corner of The Avenue and Unwin Road.
-A state of the art, purpose designed and built facility will provide five court spaces, gym and exercise spaces, rooms for dance, general purpose teaching areas, a café, viewing platform and parking for over 150 cars.
+This state of the art, purpose designed and built facility located on The Avenue, will provide five court spaces, gym and exercise spaces, rooms for dance, general purpose teaching areas, a café, viewing platform and parking for over 150 cars.
 This space will allow us to showcase sporting events, hold full school assemblies and gatherings as well as providing a space for the wider community to access.
 Careful thought has been placed on the design of this space so that it will blend into the existing landscape and respect the way in which the environment shapes down the hill, and the way in which light operates across the surface of our grounds.

 Given the successive years of planning and the foresight of previous Barker Councils, we are fortunate to have a large campus and are able to retain our green spaces.
 These green spaces allows us to accommodate a range of student activities across all areas of the School whilst maintaining an aesthetically pleasing and environmentally sustainable campus.
 The future at Barker is looking very exciting as these projects start to take shape.